bundabrg/bcf/docs/api.md

 entered and limiting it to a maximum of 20 items.
 If no completions are available then return an empty list.

+The results are cached.

+#### result

+!!! definition
+    ```java
+    protected Object result() throws ParserInvalidResultException {
+        ...
+    }
+    ```

+Return a concrete Object for the input consumed.
+If there is no valid result for the input then this must throw a `ParserInvalidResultException` which will cause it to be rejected as a valid command candidate.

+The results are cached.